David Moscrop

 David Moscrop is a Canadian podcaster, political scientist, columnist, and the author of the 2019 book Too Dumb for Democracy?

 Education

-Moscrop has a PhD in political science from the University of British Columbia and was a post-doctoral Scholarly Communication Lab fellow at the University of Ottawa.
+Moscrop has a PhD in political science from the University of British Columbia and was a post-doctoral fellow at the Scholarly Communication Lab at Simon Fraser University and a SSHRC Postdoctoral Fellow at the Centre for Law, Technology and Society at the University of Ottawa.